Right to Information

 If you are not using the standard form, please note that your applications must be made in writing and include the information which is requested in the form – this is a requirement of Regulation 4 of the Right to Information Regulations 2010.

 Applications are to be accompanied by the application fee.
-This fee is 25 fee units, which is $44.50 as at 1 July 2023 and is indexed annually.
+This fee is 25 fee units, which is $46.75 as of 1 July 2024 and is indexed annually.

 You may apply to have the fee waived if: